LANGUAGE ARTS 7

 Forecasted amount of time required to complete each week's lesson

+The course is organized around 36 weeks.
 Each week covers some course content, and then provides lots of time to work on practice problems.
-Each week students write a test.
+Each chapter students write a test.
+This would take ROUGHLY 4 - 6 hours a week, depending on the student.

 Description of student evaluations, quizzes and tests.